 Ten fascinating initiatives in societal progress

-The initiates were collected in the NextEra Tokyo – A new vision for societal progress workshop held in Tokyo in late May.
-Our cooperation partner in organising the workshop was The Finnish Institute in Japan and expert speakers at the event included Aleksi Neuvonen from Demos Helsinki, Jenna Lähdemäki and Teppo Turkki from Sitra, professor and architect Riichi Miyake from Tokyo, researcher Timo Miettinen from the University of Helsinki and Daiki Kanaoka from FabCafe.
+The initiatives were collected in the NextEra Tokyo – A new vision for societal progress workshop held in Tokyo in late May.
+Our cooperation partner in organising the workshop was The Finnish Institute in Japan; and expert speakers at the event included Aleksi Neuvonen from Demos Helsinki, Jenna Lähdemäki and Teppo Turkki from Sitra, professor and architect Riichi Miyake from Tokyo, researcher Timo Miettinen from the University of Helsinki and Daiki Kanaoka from FabCafe.

 1. Intergenerational care – Aoi Care in Fujisawa